yeatmanlab/roar-docs/docs/researcher/assessment-environment/README.md

 ```

 The committed `taskVariantParameters.example.json` beside it documents **every** parameter with its valid values and sensible defaults.
 Start there.

+For SWR, `lng` does something extra: it decides **which task** the variant belongs to.
+English and Spanish are separate tasks, not one task with a language setting — which is why SWR's example file holds five entries, one per language.

 Validation happens when the variant is seeded, and a missing file, an unknown parameter key, or an invalid value fails with an error that **names the offending key**.
 Variants are matched by name, so seeding is idempotent and additive: an existing variant is skipped and a new entry is added alongside it.